Meal planning and carb counting

 Enjoy an apple by all means but absolutely avoid the syrup; both have 15 grams of carbohydrate.

-It's all about the twenty year diabetes rule which we will get to lower down this page.
+It's all about the "twenty-year diabetes rule" which we will get to lower down on this page.

 Must we count carbs?

-Luckily new potatoes and brown rice have a low GI; still keep the glycemic load down if you are obese or diabetic.
+Luckily new potatoes and brown rice have a low GI; so you can still have your cake and eat it.
+But do keep the glycemic load down if you are obese or diabetic.
 That means small portions.

-You can count calories and carbs or you can turn to enjoying whole foods without guilt.
+You may count calories and carbs; or you can turn to enjoying whole foods without guilt.

 What about bread?